DanteDia/DanteDia/README.md

 - [Email](aroladante@gmail.com)

 ## ⚡ Fun fact:
-I have lived and worked in five different countries, building a global perspective and adaptability in fast-paced tech environments.
+- I have lived and worked in five different countries, building a global perspective and adaptability in fast-paced tech environments.
+- Lived in the deep jungle in Brazil for 6 month by myself in a self sustained permaculture space.
+- Also a Ski Instructor
+- At some point where neuroscience, impro and sound engineering was my day to day I get used to and enjoy living at -25 celsius in finland, of course, going back & forth between sauna and natural lake ice baths.